jimpil/annotator-clj/README.md

 # PAnnotator
 A parallel, dictionary-based, annotator for Text-mining & other NLP-related tasks.
-You provide raw text files (.txt) and the corresponding dictionaries and the annotator will produce a new .txt file with the concatenation the annotated documents delimited by a blank line.
+You provide raw text files (.txt) and the corresponding dictionaries and the annotator will produce a new .txt file with the concatenation the annotated documents delimited by a blank line (this is how most parsers expect input to be).
 The code is pure Clojure but nothing stops you from using the uberjar from other JVM-based languages.
 You can even use it directly from the command-line...

 ## Motivation